 For time series data, the obvious graph to start with is a time plot.
 That is, the observations are plotted against the time of observation, with consecutive observations joined by straight lines.
-Figure 2.1 below shows the weekly economy passenger load on Ansett Airlines between Australia’s two largest cities.
+Figure 3.1 shows the weekly economy passenger load on Ansett airlines between Australia’s two largest cities.

 We will use the

 autoplot() command frequently.
 It automatically produces an appropriate plot of whatever you pass to it in the first argument.
 In this case, it recognises

 melsyd_economy as a time series and produces a time plot.

 The time plot immediately reveals some interesting features.

 - There was a period in 1989 when no passengers were carried — this was due to an industrial dispute.